Matthew-DeNeui/Antipaladin_Aides/README.md

 # AntipaladinAides

-This is a proof-of-concept angular 2 / electron project using Akveo's free [ngx-admin template](https://github.com/akveo/ngx-admin)
+This is a proof-of-concept angular 2 / electron project using Akveo's free [ngx-admin template](https://github.com/akveo/ngx-admin) for the express purpose of learning and bolstering my rpg toolbox.

 Use:
     npm i